arjunguha/compsci220-scala/website/policies/index.md

 (90-92), B+ (87-89), B (83-86), B- (80-82), C+ (77-79), C (73-76), C- (70-72),
 D+ (67-69), D (60-66), F (0-59).

-Your current grades are always available on [Moodle].
+Your current grades are available on [Moodle].
 You must track your own performance throughout the class.

 <a name="late"></a>

 # Late Homework

-You have four late days to use for any sort of emergency or party.
-Please do not tell us you're submitting things late.
-We know how to program computers to track this for us.

-After that, the following policy applies: **you lose 10% of your grade on an assignment for every 24 hours that an assignment is late**.
-This has two
+**You lose 10% of your grade on an assignment for every 24 hours that an assignment is late**.
+This has two consequences:
-consequences:

 1. You get 0 points after 10 days.

 2. There is no point staying up late at night after the assignment is due.
    If you realize you're going to be late, go to sleep, come to class in the morning, and finish the assignment after class.

+In addition, once an assignment is late, you lose certain privileges:

+1. You may not receive help from the course staff on Piazza or in person, since they will be focusing on the next assignment.

+2. In certain exceptional situations, we will correct trivial mistakes in your code (e.g., fixing names of required functions).
+Howvever, we will not apply corrections to late assignments.

+So, we strongly recommend not submitting homework late.

 <a name="attendance"></a>